 Being postponed to Regular Decision means your application will be fully reviewed by the Admission Committee a second time in the context of our complete applicant pool.

-Do I need to complete the form in my decision email?
+Do I need to complete the form in my Application Portal?

 Yes.
-In order to remain in consideration for Regular Decision admission, you must complete the form in your decision email by Friday, January 29, 2021 at 5:00 PM (PST).
+In order to remain in consideration for Regular Decision admission, please complete the postpone form in your Application Portal by Friday, January 27, 2023 at 5:00 PM (PST).

 Should I submit additional application materials?

 It is not recommended or required of you to submit additional materials for your application.
 However, we will accept updated scores if you took the SAT or ACT again in November or December.
 You will need to self-report your new SAT or ACT scores in your Applicant Portal or send an official score report by January 15.
-Reminder: Pepperdine is test optional from Fall 2021 to Fall 2023.
+Reminder: Pepperdine is test optional.

 When will I receive my final admission decision?

-You will receive an email with your final admission decision by April 1.
+You will receive your final admission decision via the Application Portal by April 1.

 How will switching to Regular Decision affect my application?